Sales forecasting in Google Sheets

 Training will stop automatically when the model stops improving thanks to early stopping.
 The experiment status will change from Running to Early stopped, and you can move on to the next section to deploy your model.

-In this tutorial we’ll use the base model to go forward and try the AI for Sheets add-on.
+In this tutorial we’ll use the first model to go forward and try the AI for Sheets add-on.

 However, you can easily Duplicate your experiment to try different model configurations.
 The tutorial How to improve a model that uses tabular data goes into more details about how to proceed.